yannS2016/iotivity-constrained-arduino/README.md

 ***** Patching arduino libraries ******

-i updated the socket based on mainline iotivity_1_2(arduino adapter) comment regarding the a fix required on the socket.cpp code for the udp receive method the patch is arduino_socket.patch. apply this patch to your socket.cpp file.
+i updated socket.cpp based on mainline iotivity_1_2(arduino adapter) comment regarding the a fix required on the socket.cpp code for the udp receive method the patch is arduino_socket.patch. apply this patch to your socket.cpp file.

 The iotivity constrained logging system is not directly compatible with arduino at it is. i move away from arduino Serial classes and adapted